 We may not have a compensation committee in place prior to the completion of our initial business combination.
 Any executive compensation matters that arise prior to the time we have a compensation committee in place will be determined by our independent directors.
 None of our directors who currently serve as members of our compensation committee is, or has at any time in the past been, one of our officers or employees.
-None of our executive officers currently serves, or in the past year has served, as a member of the compensation committee of any other entity that has one or more executive officers currently serves, or in the past year has served, as a member of the board of directors of any other entity that has one or more executive officers serving on our board of directors.
-None of our executive officers currently serves, or in the past year has served, as a member of the board of directors of any other entity that has one or more executive officers serving on our compensation committee.
+None of our executive officers currently serves, or in the past year has served, as a member of the compensation committee of any other entity that has one or more executive officers serving on our board of directors.
+None of our executive officers or in the past year has served, as a member of the board of directors of any other entity that has one or more executive officers serving on our compensation committee.